 - (1) Freehold pays its proportionate share of general and administrative costs based on an allocation of time spent and direct costs incurred by Rife in fulfilling obligations under the Management Agreement.
-Freehold's proportionate share of compensation was approximately 48% in 2018, 48% in 2017 and 42% in 2016.
-The amounts in the above table reflect only the proportionate amounts paid or awarded to the Named Executive Officers relating to services rendered to Freehold for the periods indicated. - (2) Based on Freehold's proportionate share of the value of awards under the Rife LTIP or the total value of awards under the Freehold Award Plan, as applicable, on the grant date.
+Freehold's proportionate share of compensation was approximately 48% in 2019, 48% in 2018 and 48% in 2017.
+The amounts in the above table reflect only the proportionate amounts paid or awarded to the Named Executive Officers relating to services rendered to Freehold for the periods indicated. - (2) Based on the total value of awards under the Freehold Award Plan on the grant date.
 Freehold's accounting treatment is based on the fair value of the awards at each period end and dependent on the Common Share price plus certain adjustments made for dividends since the date of the grant and performance factors.
-The liability and compensation expense associated with awards under the Rife LTIP and the Freehold Award Plan is recognized as services are rendered over the vesting period.
+The liability and compensation expense associated with awards under the Freehold Award Plan is recognized as services are rendered over the vesting period.
 The actual value realized upon the vesting and payment of these awards may be greater or less than the value indicated.
-(For further information, see the notes to Freehold's consolidated financial statements for the year ended December 31, 2018, which are available on SEDAR at www.sedar.com). - (3) Bonuses awarded under the Rife STIP in the period earned, paid the following year. - (4) Mr. Spyker was promoted to the position of COO on March 18, 2019.
-From November 28, 2016 to March 18, 2019 he served as Vice-President, Production.
-Upon his appointment as Vice-President, Production, Mr. Spyker was granted awards under the Rife LTIP in part to compensate him for long-term incentive forfeited when leaving his previous employment.
-As a result, Mr. Spyker's grant of awards in 2016 under the Rife LTIP was higher than annual grants awarded in the ordinary course of business.
-A portion of the long-term incentive awards granted upon joining Freehold/Rife was prorated based on historical annual allocations of time between Freehold and Rife.
-Vesting of the initial awards has been timed to coincide with the vesting schedules of the other NEOs' historical awards. - (5) Mr. Gunderson resigned as the Vice-President, Finance and CFO on March 18, 2019. - (6) Mr. Lamond was appointed Vice President, Exploration on September 5, 2017 and on March 18, 2019 he became Vice-President Asset Development.
-Upon his appointment as Vice President, Exploration, he was granted awards under the Freehold Award Plan and Rife Award Plan, the Rife LTIP, and the Rife STIP plan in part to compensate him for long-term and short-term incentives forfeited when leaving his previous employment.
+(For further information, see the notes to Freehold's consolidated financial statements for the year ended December 31, 2019, which are available on SEDAR at www.sedar.com). - (3) Bonuses awarded under the Rife STIP in the period earned, paid the following year. - (4) Mr. Spyker was promoted to the position of COO on March 18, 2019.
+From November 28, 2016 to March 18, 2019 he served as Vice-President, Production. - (5) Mr. Hendry was appointed Vice President, Finance and CFO on December 1, 2019.
+Upon his appointment as Vice President, Finance and CFO, he was granted awards under the Freehold Award Plan and Rife Award Plan, in part to compensate him for long-term incentives forfeited when leaving his previous employment.
+The awards under the Freehold Award Plan granted upon joining Freehold/Rife were prorated based on historical annual allocations of time between Freehold and Rife.
+Vesting of the initial awards has been timed to coincide with the vesting schedules of the other NEOs' historical awards. - (6) The amount shown for Mr. Hendry is a cash keep whole payment paid in connection to his appointment as Vice President of Finance and CFO on December 1, 2019.

+- (7) Mr. Lamond was appointed Vice President, Exploration on September 5, 2017 and on March 18, 2019 he became Vice-President Asset Development.
+Upon his appointment as Vice President, Exploration, he was granted awards under the Freehold Award Plan and Rife Award Plan and the Rife STIP in part to compensate him for long-term and short-term incentives forfeited when leaving his previous employment.
 As a result, Mr. Lamond's grants of long-term incentive awards upon joining Freehold/Rife were higher than annual long-term incentive grants awarded in the ordinary course of business.
-A portion of the awards under the Freehold Award Plan and Rife LTIP granted upon joining Freehold/Rife were prorated based on historical annual allocations of time between Freehold and Rife.
-Vesting of the initial awards has been timed to coincide with the vesting schedules of the other NEOs' historical awards. - (7) The amount shown for Mr. Lamond is a cash bonus paid in connection to his appointment as Vice President of Exploration on September 5, 2017.
+A portion of the awards under the Freehold Award Plan and the old long-term incentive plan of Rife granted upon joining Freehold/Rife were prorated based on historical annual allocations of time between Freehold and Rife.
+Vesting of the initial awards has been timed to coincide with the vesting schedules of the other NEOs' historical awards. - (8) The amount shown for Mr. Lamond is a cash keep whole payment paid in connection to his appointment as Vice President of Exploration on September 5, 2017. - (9) Mr. Gunderson resigned as the Vice-President, Finance and CFO on March 18, 2019. - (10) The amount shown for Mr. Gunderson is an amount paid in connection to his departure as Vice-President, Finance and CFO on March 18, 2019.